skullface/beauty-under-capitalism/index.md

 layout: home
 ---

 Self-care is important.

 Capitalism is inescapable.

 Vote with your wallet.

-Support independent women of color business owners.
+Support independent business owners of color from marginalized genders.